Jordan6794/Habits30/src/improvements.md

 - Put Goath
-- Uncoment redirect in App.tsx (change pathnames for landing and table ?)
+- Uncoment redirect in App.tsx (change pathnames for landing and table ?) (and remove link in landing nav logo!)

 Improvements :
 - Improve colors in dashboard ?